Quality Control in the Sewing Section

 Sewing Section:

 The largest and the most important section in a garment industry is its sewing section.
-In this section, each and every sewing machine and jobs of machine operators should be inspected on a routine basis for identifying, correcting and controlling of faults and maintaining quality of products.
+In this section, every sewing machine and jobs of machine operators should be inspected on a routine basis for identifying, correcting and controlling faults and maintaining the quality of products.
 There is no hard and fast standard up to which a product would be inspected.
-This depends on product price intended quality and available manpower.
+This depends on product price, intended quality and available manpower.

-For inspection, sample should be chosen randomly.
+For inspection, samples should be chosen randomly.
 The number of samples to be inspected is to be inspected is determined by various methods.

-But in apparel industry mostly used method are-
+But in the apparel industry, the most used methods are-

-But in garments industries skip bundle system is generally practiced.
+But in garment industries skip bundle system is generally practiced.
 According to this system, the more the number of defects the more will be the amount of inspection and vice-versa.

 In sewing section, the following skip bundle sampling plan may be followed-